muratk5n/thirdwave/en/README.md

 "Colorado, Utah and Wyoming will all compete for a portion of the $8bn allocated by the US Department of Energy for the development of regional clean hydrogen hubs as they look to play pivotal roles in the US hydrogen economy.
-Governors of the above states on Thursday (Feb
-24) unveiled their intentions to develop a New Mexico hydrogen hub to utilise heavily available natural resources in the region, such as high-quality wind, solar, biomass, natural gas and other energy resources"
+Governors of the above states unveiled their intentions to develop a New Mexico hydrogen hub to utilise heavily available natural resources in the region, such as high-quality wind, solar, biomass, natural gas and other energy resources"

 ---